 At any given moment, there are tons of jobs posted online.
 That's a good thing, but it can be time-consuming to sort through all these listings to find appropriate jobs for your experience and your needs.

-How can you find jobs that match your criteria quickly and efficiently?
-You’ll need a job search engine, such as Indeed.com or Monster.com.
-Then you need some keywords for your job search.
-Using keywords that match your skills and interests is the best way to narrow down job listings to find those that are a good fit for your background.
+Use keywords that match your skills and interests to narrow down job listings to ones that are a good fit for your background.

-If you’re searching for electrical engineer jobs you can use terms such as "electrical engineer" or "electrical engineering" plus your location and other search criteria like type of position or experience required.
+Or, if you’re searching for electrical engineer jobs you can use terms such as "electrical engineer" or "electrical engineering," plus your location and other search criteria like type of position or experience required.

-- Field or industry: While it won't narrow the results too much, begin by putting in the field or industry you'd like to work in, such as "marketing" or "publishing" or "database engineering."
+- Field or industry: While it won't narrow the results too much, begin by putting in the field or industry you'd like to work in, such as "marketing," "publishing," or "database engineering."
 Once you see the results, you can add more keywords to ensure more relevant results, and a slimmer list of jobs to wade through.

 - Location: It's up to you how precise you'd like to be.
 You can put in a state, city, town, or even a zip code.
 On some job sites, you can specify a radius around a location or within a certain number of miles from a location.
 You'll be able to query by location using advanced search options, which are available on most job sites.

 - Desired job title: You can try putting in your desired title (e.g., marketing coordinator) but keep in mind that not all companies use the same titles.
-One company may call it the position "marketing coordinator," while another calls the exact same role "PR associate."
+One company may call the position "marketing coordinator," while another calls the exact same role "PR associate."
 Try different variations to see which generates the best results.
-But be cautious about using job titles as a search method and widen your search parameters if you do not get a lot of results.
+Be cautious about using job titles as a search method, and widen your search parameters if you do not get a lot of results.